Team roping: Modern event

 Steers used for roping are moved from a holding corral through a series of narrow alleyways that lead to the roping arena.
 The alleyways allow the steers to be lined up in single file.
 Then, one at a time, a steer is moved into a chute with spring-loaded doors in front and a solid gate behind, so that only one animal is released at a time.
 On each side of the chute is an area called the box that is big enough to hold a horse and rider.
 The header is on one side (usually the left, for a right-handed header) whose job is to rope the steer around the horns, then turn the steer so its hind legs can be roped by the "heeler", who starts from the box on the other side of the chute.

 Watch the header (right) rope the horns and pull the steer into position for heeler (left) to rope the hind legs.

 A taut rope, called the barrier, runs in front of the header's box and is fastened to an easily released rope on the neck of the steer of a designated length, used to ensure that the steer gets a head start.
 An electronic barrier, consisting of an electric eye connected to a timing device, is sometimes used in place of the barrier rope.

-When the header is ready, they call for the steer and an assistant pulls a lever, opening the chute doors.
+When the header is ready, they signal for the steer to be released and an assistant pulls a lever, opening the chute doors.
 The freed steer breaks out running.
 When the steer reaches the end of the rope, the barrier releases.
 The header must rope the steer with one of three legal catches: a clean horn catch around both horns, a neck catch around the neck or a half-head catch around the neck and one horn.
 The header then takes a dally, a couple of wraps of the rope around the horn of the saddle.
 Some ropers have lost fingers in this event.
 Once the header has made the dally, the rider turns the horse, usually to the left, and the steer will follow, still running.